nirtamir2/ai-sdk-slides/slides.md

 <!--
-Let's look at a practical example of using Chrome's built-in AI provider.
+Let"s look at a practical example of using Chrome"s built-in AI provider.
 This code demonstrates how to generate text using the Chrome AI, showcasing the simplicity and power of browser-based AI capabilities.
 -->

 ---